acorn-io/runtime/docs/docs/100-Reference/13-Managing Images.md

 ### Specific image

-List all of the images, and remove the image based on the sha.
+List all of the images, and remove the image based on the SHA.

 ```shell
 > acorn images